dikshakewat3776/WebScraping/README.md

-# WebScraping and e-commerce website
+# WebScraping

+Webscraping an e-commerce website using scrapy to fetch necklace Sets information

 1. Create a virtual environment: